equinor/ert/docs/rst/manual/keywords/index.rst

 	is the name of the file which is written into the run directories.
 The three arguments GEN_PARAM, ID and ECLIPSE_FILE must be the three first arguments.
 In addition you must have three additional arguments, INPUT_FORMAT, OUTPUT_FORMAT and INIT_FILES.
-INPUT_FORMAT is the format of the files enkf should load to initialize, and OUTPUT_FORMAT is the format of the files enkf writes for the forward model.
+INPUT_FORMAT is the format of the files ERT should load to initialize, and OUTPUT_FORMAT is the format of the files ERT writes for the forward model.
 The valid values are:

 	* ASCII - This is just text file with formatted numbers.